-CORES' board of directors decides whether any of the excess fee is to be paid back to the members, and it allocates the remaining surplus to the statutory reserve.
+Given that CORES' budgeting is conservative, the company tends to generate excess fees and net profits.
+CORES' board of directors decides whether any of the excess fees are to be paid back to the members, and it allocates the remaining surplus to the statutory reserve.
 Although members have never demanded that CORES should return excess quotas, the board of directors usually decides to do so as a signal of its willingness to contain fee levels.
 Accordingly since 2003, CORES has annually returned to members about 1% of budgeted revenues.
-CORES' management devotes a material part of its net income to the statutory reserve, so that it amounts to 25% of total budgeted expenditure in the year.
-At year-end 2007, the statutory reserve is expected to have amounted to €41.2 million, which accounts for 25% of 2007 expenditures and for 3.01 months of fee income, up from 2.3 months in 2003 (see chart 2).
-Total equity is expected to have been €79.82 million in 2007, almost six months of fee income.